WOLFCAD/NAWCAD-WOLF-VR-TOURS/README.md

     - MainCamera prefab x2

 # Streaming Assets
   The Video Render is placed in the second psv4 prefab under its Photo Gimbal componet.
 This used when video needs to be rendered instead of a photosphere.
 The video you want to play can then be attached to the video render.
-You cannot attavh video directly to the psv4 asset.
+You cannot attach video directly to the psv4 asset.

 # Teleport System
+  The teleport pad can teleport players in two ways.
+A coordinate transfer where the player transports to the coordinates specified in the script or a teleportation that transports them to a different scene.